 Health Resources and Services Administration (HRSA), Department of Health and Human Services.

-In compliance with the Paperwork Reduction Act of 1995, HRSA has submitted an Information Collection Request (ICR) to the Office of Management and Budget (OMB) for review and approval.
+In compliance with of the Paperwork Reduction Act of 1995, HRSA has submitted an Information Collection Request (ICR) to the Office of Management and Budget (OMB) for review and approval.
 Comments submitted during the first public review of this ICR will be provided to OMB.
 OMB will accept further comments from the public during the review and approval period.
 OMB may act on HRSA's ICR only after the 30 day comment period for this notice has closed.

 Start Further Info